The Why, what does the Overhaul of the electric network accomplish?

 While the electric poles of the Transformator will carry circuit signals as any electric pole, they do not connect the Transformator to the circuit network.

-To connect the Transformator, a circuit wire must be connected the internal pump, which is located near the yellow plug.
+To connect the Transformator, a circuit wire must be connected the internal pump, which is the middle section.

 In modding terms, what is a Transformator?